THEOplayer/documentation/theoplayer/getting-started/01-sdks/01-web/00-getting-started-extended.md

 <iframe class="box-shadow" width="100%" height="600" src="//jsfiddle.net/georgechoustoulakis/21fphaqL/5/embedded/result,html/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-<p><strong>Congratulations! 🎉 You now know how build a THEOplayer SDK, include it on your web page, configure a video player and play a stream.</strong><br />
+**Congratulations! 🎉 You now know how build a THEOplayer SDK, include it on your web page, configure a video player and play a stream.**
-Go through the next section to learn more about THEOplayer, its API, and some use-cases.</p>
+Go through the next section to learn more about THEOplayer, its API, and some use-cases.

 ## Bonus: next steps